Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 General

-Low molecular weight heparins are not interchangeable, since they differ in manufacturing process, molecular weight, specific anti-Xa activity, dosing units and dosing regimen, with associated differences in their pharmacokinetics and biological activity (antithrombin activity and interaction with platelets).
-Therefore, it is necessary to strictly follow the recommendations for the use of each drug belonging to the class of low molecular weight heparins.
+Low molecular weight heparins are not interchangeable, as they differ in the manufacturing process, molecular weight, specific anti-Xa activity, dosage units and dosage regimen, which are associated with differences in their pharmacokinetics and biological activity (antithrombin activity and interaction with platelets).
+Therefore, it is necessary to strictly follow the recommendations for use for each drug belonging to the class of low molecular weight heparins.

 Bleeding

-As with other anticoagulants, bleeding of any localization is possible when administering the drug (see section “Side effects”).
-If bleeding develops, it is necessary to find its source and prescribe the appropriate treatment.
+As with the use of other anticoagulants, when the drug is administered, bleeding of any location may develop (see section “Side Effects”).
+If bleeding develops, it is necessary to find its source and prescribe appropriate treatment.

-– concomitant use of drugs affecting hemostasis (see section “Interaction with other medicinal products”).
+· simultaneous use of drugs that affect hemostasis (see section “Interaction with other drugs”).

 Bleeding in elderly patients

-There is an increased risk of bleeding when using the drug in therapeutic doses in elderly patients (especially those aged 80 years and older).
-Close monitoring of these patients is recommended (see section “Pharmacokinetics” and section “Administration and doses”, subsection “Elderly patients”).
+When using the drug in therapeutic doses in elderly patients (especially those aged 80 years and older), there is an increased risk of bleeding.
+It is recommended to carefully monitor the condition of such patients (see section “Pharmacokinetics” and section “Dosage and Administration”, subsection “Elderly Patients”).

-The concomitant use of other drugs affecting hemostasis
+Concomitant use of other drugs that affect hemostasis

-The use of drugs that affect hemostasis (systemic salicylates, including acetylsalicylic acid in doses with anti-inflammatory effects, nonsteroidal anti-inflammatory drugs including ketorolac, other thrombolytics (alteplase, reteplase, streptokinase, tenecteplase, urokinase)) is recommended to be stopped before treatment with Enoxaparin sodium unless their use is necessary.
-If combinations of enoxaparin sodium with these drugs are indicated, close clinical observation and monitoring of relevant laboratory parameters should be performed.
+The use of drugs that affect hemostasis (systemic salicylates, including acetylsalicylic acid in doses that have an anti-inflammatory effect, non-steroidal anti-inflammatory drugs, including ketorolac, other thrombolytics (alteplase, reteplase, streptokinase, tenecteplase, urokinase)) is recommended to be discontinued before starting treatment with enoxaparin sodium, unless their use is necessary.
+If combinations of enoxaparin sodium with these drugs are indicated, careful clinical observation and monitoring of relevant laboratory parameters should be carried out.

-In patients with impaired renal function, there is a risk of bleeding due to increased systemic exposure to enoxaparin sodium.
+In patients with impaired renal function, there is a risk of bleeding as a result of increased systemic exposure to enoxaparin sodium.

-The use of enoxaparin sodium is not recommended in patients with end-stage chronic renal disease (creatinine clearance <15 ml/min) due to lack of data, except for prevention of thrombosis in extracorporeal circulation during hemodialysis.
+The use of enoxaparin sodium is not recommended for patients with end-stage chronic kidney disease (creatinine clearance <15 ml/min) due to the lack of data, except in cases of prevention of thrombus formation in the extracorporeal circulation system during hemodialysis.

 Low body weight

-There has been increased exposure to enoxaparin sodium when prophylactically used in women with a body weight less than 45 kg and in men with a body weight less than 57 kg, which may lead to an increased risk of bleeding.
-Close monitoring of such patients is recommended.
+There was an increase in the exposure of enoxaparin sodium when used prophylactically in women weighing less than 45 kg and in men weighing less than 57 kg, which may lead to an increased risk of bleeding.
+Careful monitoring of the condition of such patients is recommended.

-Patients with obesity have an increased risk of thrombosis and embolism.
-The safety and efficacy of enoxaparin sodium at prophylactic doses in obese patients (BMI greater than 30 kg/m2) is not fully defined and there is no general consensus on dose adjustment.
-These patients should be closely monitored for signs and symptoms of thrombosis and embolism.
+Obese patients have an increased risk of developing thrombosis and embolism.
+The safety and effectiveness of the use of enoxaparin sodium in prophylactic doses in obese patients (BMI more than 30 kg/m2) has not been fully determined and there is no general consensus on dose adjustment.
+These patients should be closely monitored for the development of symptoms and signs of thrombosis and embolism.

-The risk of antibody-mediated heparin-induced thrombocytopenia also exists with the use of low molecular weight heparins, with a higher risk in patients who have undergone heart surgery and patients with cancer.
-If thrombocytopenia develops, it is usually detected between days 5 and 21 after the start of therapy with enoxaparin sodium.
-Therefore, it is recommended to monitor the platelet count in the peripheral blood regularly before and during treatment with the drug.
-Blood platelet count should be determined in the presence of symptoms indicating GIT (new episode of arterial and/or venous thromboembolic complications, painful skin lesions at the injection site, allergic or anaphylactic reactions during treatment).
-In case of the occurrence of these symptoms, the attending physician should be informed.
+The risk of developing antibody-mediated heparin-induced thrombocytopenia also exists with the use of low molecular weight heparins, and this risk is higher in patients who have undergone cardiac surgery and patients with cancer.
+If thrombocytopenia develops, it is usually detected between 5 and 21 days after initiation of enoxaparin sodium therapy.
+In this regard, it is recommended to regularly monitor the number of platelets in peripheral blood before starting treatment with the drug and during its use.
+The platelet count in the blood should be determined in the presence of symptoms indicating HIT (a new episode of arterial and/or venous thromboembolic complications, painful skin lesions at the injection site, an allergic or anaphylactic reaction during treatment).
+If these symptoms occur, you should inform your doctor.

-If a significant decrease in platelet count is confirmed
+If there is a confirmed significant decrease in platelet count

-(by 30-50% compared to baseline), enoxaparin sodium should be stopped immediately and the patient transferred to another anticoagulant therapy without the use of heparin.
+(by 30-50% compared to the initial value), it is necessary to immediately discontinue enoxaparin sodium and transfer the patient to another anticoagulant therapy without the use of heparins.

 Spinal/epidural anesthesia

-To reduce the possible risk of bleeding associated with the use of enoxaparin sodium and epidural or spinal anesthesia/analgesia, the pharmacokinetic profile of the drug should be considered (see section “Pharmacokinetics”).
-Catheter placement or removal is better performed when the anticoagulant effect of enoxaparin sodium is low, but the exact time to achieve sufficient reduction of anticoagulant effect in different patients is unknown.
-Additionally, it should be taken into account that in patients with a creatinine clearance of 15-30 ml/min, excretion of enoxaparin sodium is delayed.
+To reduce the possible risk of bleeding associated with the use of enoxaparin sodium and epidural or spinal anesthesia/analgesia, the pharmacokinetic profile of the drug must be taken into account (see section “Pharmacokinetics”).
+Catheter insertion or removal is best done when the anticoagulant effect of enoxaparin sodium is low, but the exact time to achieve sufficient reduction in anticoagulant effect in different patients is unknown.
+It should be additionally taken into account that in patients with a creatinine clearance of 15-30 ml/min, the excretion of enoxaparin sodium slows down.

-If anticoagulant therapy is prescribed by a physician during epidural/spinal anesthesia or lumbar puncture, the patient should be continuously monitored for any neurological symptoms such as back pain, sensory and motor disturbances (numbness or weakness in the lower extremities), abnormal bowel and/or bladder function.
-The patient should be instructed to inform the physician immediately if the above symptoms occur.
-If symptoms characteristic of a spinal cord hematoma are suspected, prompt diagnosis and treatment, including spinal cord decompression if necessary, are necessary.
+If anticoagulant therapy is used as prescribed by a physician during epidural/spinal anesthesia or lumbar puncture, the patient should be closely monitored for any neurological symptoms such as back pain, sensory and motor dysfunction (numbness or weakness in the lower extremities), bowel and/or bladder dysfunction.
+The patient should be instructed to immediately inform the doctor if the above symptoms occur.
+If symptoms consistent with a spinal cord hematoma are suspected, prompt diagnosis and treatment are necessary, including, if necessary, spinal cord decompression.

 Heparin-induced thrombocytopenia

-The use of enoxaparin sodium in patients with a history of heparin-induced thrombocytopenia within the past 100 days or in the presence of circulating antibodies is contraindicated (see section “Contraindications”).
-Circulating antibodies can persist for several years.
+The use of enoxaparin sodium in patients with a history of heparin-induced thrombocytopenia within the last 100 days or in the presence of circulating antibodies is contraindicated (see section “Contraindications”).
+Circulating antibodies may persist for several years.

 Enoxaparin sodium should be used with extreme caution in patients with a history (more than 100 days) of heparin-induced thrombocytopenia without circulating antibodies.
-The decision to use enoxaparin sodium in this situation should be made only after a benefit/risk assessment and in the absence of heparin-free alternative therapy.
+The decision to use enoxaparin sodium in this situation should be made only after assessing the benefit/risk ratio and in the absence of heparin-free (heparin-free) alternative therapy.

-In order to minimize the risk of bleeding associated with invasive vascular instrumentation in the treatment of unstable angina and myocardial infarction without Q-wave and acute myocardial infarction with ST-segment elevation, these procedures should be performed in intervals between drug administrations.
+To minimize the risk of bleeding associated with invasive vascular instrumentation in the treatment of unstable angina and non-Q wave myocardial infarction and acute ST-segment elevation myocardial infarction, these procedures should be performed at intervals between drug administrations.
 This is necessary in order to achieve hemostasis at the catheter insertion site after percutaneous coronary intervention.
-If a closure device is used, the femoral artery intraductor can be removed immediately.
-If manual compression is used, the femoral artery intromedullary tube should be removed 6 h after the last intravenous or subcutaneous injection of sodium enoxaparin.
-If treatment with sodium enoxaparin is continued, the next dose should not be administered before 6-8 h after removal of the femoral artery intraductor.
-The site of insertion of the intraductor should be monitored to detect timely signs of bleeding and hematoma formation.
+If a closure device is used, the femoral artery sheath can be removed immediately.
+When using manual compression, the femoral artery sheath should be removed 6 hours after the last intravenous or subcutaneous injection of enoxaparin sodium.
+If treatment with enoxaparin sodium is continued, the next dose should be administered no earlier than 6-8 hours after removal of the femoral artery sheath.
+It is necessary to monitor the insertion site of the introducer to promptly identify signs of bleeding and hematoma formation.

 Patients with mechanical artificial heart valves

-The use of the drug to prevent thrombosis in patients with mechanical artificial heart valves has not been well studied.
-There have been isolated reports of thrombosis of heart valves in patients with mechanical artificial heart valves on therapy with Enoxaparin sodium for prophylaxis of thrombosis.
-Because of insufficient clinical data and ambiguous factors, including underlying disease, it is difficult to evaluate such reports.
+The use of the drug for the prevention of thrombus formation in patients with mechanical artificial heart valves has not been sufficiently studied.
+There are isolated reports of the development of heart valve thrombosis in patients with mechanical artificial heart valves during therapy with enoxaparin sodium to prevent thrombosis.
+Due to the paucity of clinical data and the presence of confounding factors, including underlying disease, the evaluation of such reports is difficult.

 Pregnant women with mechanical artificial heart valves

-The use of the drug for prophylaxis of thrombosis in pregnant women with mechanical artificial heart valves has not been well studied.
-In a clinical study of pregnant women with mechanical heart valves, when enoxaparin sodium was used at a dose of 1 mg/kg body weight twice daily to reduce the risk of thrombosis and embolism, 2 of 8 women developed thrombi that resulted in heart valve block and death to mother and fetus.
+The use of the drug for the prevention of thrombus formation in pregnant women with mechanical artificial heart valves has not been sufficiently studied.
+In a clinical study of pregnant women with mechanical artificial heart valves, when using enoxaparin sodium at a dose of 1 mg/kg body weight 2 times a day to reduce the risk of thrombosis and embolism, 2 out of 8 women developed blood clots, which led to blocking of the heart valves and death of the mother and fetus.

-There have been anecdotal postmarketing reports of heart valve thrombosis in pregnant women with mechanical artificial heart valves treated with enoxaparin to prevent thrombosis.
+There are isolated post-marketing reports of valvular thrombosis in pregnant women with mechanical prosthetic heart valves treated with enoxaparin for thrombotic prophylaxis.

-Pregnant women with mechanical artificial heart valves have a high risk of thrombosis and embolism.
+Pregnant women with mechanical artificial heart valves have a high risk of developing thrombosis and embolism.

-The development of skin necrosis and skin vasculitis has been reported with the use of low molecular weight heparins.
-If skin necrosis/skin vasculitis develops, the use of the drug should be discontinued.
+Skin necrosis and cutaneous vasculitis have been reported with the use of low molecular weight heparins.
+If skin necrosis/cutaneous vasculitis develops, use of the drug should be discontinued.

 The use of heparin is not recommended in patients with acute infective endocarditis due to the risk of hemorrhagic stroke.
-If the use of the drug is considered absolutely necessary, the decision should be made only after careful individual evaluation of the benefit-risk ratio.
+If the use of a drug is considered absolutely necessary, the decision should be made only after a careful individual assessment of the balance of benefit and risk.

 Laboratory tests

-In doses used for prevention of thromboembolic complications, the drug does not significantly affect bleeding time and clotting parameters, as well as platelet aggregation or their binding to fibrinogen.
+At doses used for the prevention of thromboembolic complications, the drug does not significantly affect bleeding time and blood coagulation parameters, as well as platelet aggregation or their binding to fibrinogen.

-In case of increasing the dose, the ACTV and activated clotting time may be prolonged.
-Increase of ACTV and activated clotting time are not in direct linear relation to increase of anticoagulant activity of the drug, so there is no need to monitor them.
+As the dose increases, the aPTT and activated clotting time may prolong.
+The increase in aPTT and activated clotting time are not in a direct linear relationship with the increase in the anticoagulant activity of the drug, so there is no need to monitor them.

 Hyperkalemia

-Heparins may inhibit aldosterone secretion by the adrenal glands, resulting in the development of hyperkalemia, especially in patients with diabetes, chronic renal failure, prior metabolic acidosis, taking medications that increase potassium content (see section “Interaction with other medicinal products”).
-Plasma potassium content should be monitored regularly, especially in patients in the risk group.
+Heparins can suppress the secretion of aldosterone by the adrenal glands, which leads to the development of hyperkalemia, especially in patients with diabetes mellitus, chronic renal failure, previous metabolic acidosis, and taking medications that increase potassium levels (see section “Interaction with other drugs”).
+Plasma potassium levels should be regularly monitored, especially in high-risk patients.

-Prevention of venous thrombosis and embolism in patients with acute therapeutic conditions on bed rest
+Prevention of venous thrombosis and embolism in patients with acute therapeutic diseases who are on bed rest

-In case of acute infection, acute rheumatic conditions, prophylactic use of enoxaparin sodium is warranted only if the above conditions are combined with one of the following risk factors for venous thrombosis:
+In the event of the development of an acute infection or acute rheumatic conditions, the prophylactic use of enoxaparin sodium is justified only if the above conditions are combined with one of the following risk factors for venous thrombus formation:

 – malignant neoplasms;